Sue Townsend: Death

 Townsend died at her home on 10 April 2014, eight days after her 68th birthday, following a stroke.
-Stephen Mangan, who portrayed Adrian Mole in the 2001 television adaptation, stated that he was "greatly upset to hear that Sue Townsend has died.
+Stephen Mangan, who portrayed Adrian Mole in the 2001 television adaptation, said that he was "greatly upset to hear that Sue Townsend has died.
 One of the warmest, funniest and wisest people I ever met".
 Townsend was survived by her husband, four children and ten grandchildren.